natashadsilva/os-sample-python/README.md

 This app is a way to quickly view data from any Streams job that uses the `EndpointSink` operator.
 All you need are the Cloud Pak for Data credentials and the URL for the endpoint.

+## Features

+ -  Automatically renders data containing latitude/longitude as a map

 _App displaying data from a Streams application_
 ![](images/restviewer.gif)